Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ExceptionHandling/ExceptionService.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The action is ```null```.
+The action is`null`.

 ### Process<TResult>(Func<TResult> action)

-Processes the specified action.

-    If the exception could not be handled safely by this service, it will throw the exception.
+Processes the specified action.If the exception could not be handled safely by this service, it will throw the exception.

 #### Type Parameters